-How do couples survive being hundreds of miles apart?
-We speak to the women who have made it work and reveal the secrets to surviving long distance love.
+How do couples survive a long distance relationship?
+We speak to the women who have made it work and reveal the secrets to surviving being hundreds of miles apart.

 You’re the perfect couple, in an imperfect situation.
 You love each other and want to be together but for work/life reasons there’s a good few hundred miles between you both, most of the time.

 Long distance love can be painful.
 So how do couples keep going when life is keeping them apart?

 Firle, from Eastbourne, has been with her partner Darren for 13 years.
 They have been married since 2011 and have two young children.
 They are currently experiencing a long distance relationship for part of the week as Darren’s job needs him to spend time in London, Rome, Paris and California.

 Firle says the toughest parts can be co-ordinating her own work schedule around Darren’s while factoring in childcare for their little ones.
 ‘Making sure that you’re coping well without each other, doesn’t mean you don’t both still need each other,’ she says.

 But it’s the simple things that they both love to appreciate when they’re back together again.
 These days a perfect night in involves ‘catching up on whatever box set we are watching together, with our dinner on our knees,’ laughs Firle.
 Pure parental bliss.